Seniors and Bankruptcy

 The Consumer Bankruptcy Project’s data shows the rate at which Americans at least 75 years filed for bankruptcy more than triples from 1991 to 2016, with filings by those between 65 and 74 increasing more than 200%.

-Jamie Kirk, bankruptcy attorney with Allen Stewart, P.C., said rising healthcare costs along with falling social security benefits and more elderly Americans helping care for family members.
+Rising healthcare costs along with falling social security benefits and more elderly Americans helping care for family members.
+Healthcare costs, whether for the seniors themselves or those of their family members, weigh heavily on seniors’ finances.

-She said the most common problem her clients seek help with is credit card debt.
+A common problem clients seek help with is credit card debt.
 Many seniors face declining health which in turn inhibits their ability to work.
 They use credit cards to shore up the difference and rack up high balances.

-Kirk urges seniors facing debt problems or those who care for them to reach out and contact the office of Allen Stewart, P.C. for helping finding the best solution going forward.
-She said generational attitudes toward bankruptcy shouldn’t prevent seniors from seeking help.
+Seniors facing debt problems or those who care for them can contact the office of Allen Stewart, P.C. for helping finding the best solution going forward.

 You deserve an attorney with the skills and experience to find the best solution for you.
 If you are struggling to stay above water, call Allen Stewart, P.C. today and find your path back to financial wellness.